jundalisay/superb/content/en/research/smith/wealth-of-nations/book-3/chapter-4.md

-+++
+---
+heading: "Chapter 4"
+title: "How the Commerce of the Towns Improved the Countryside"
+weight: 20
+image: "/covers/wn.jpg"
-title=  "How the Commerce of the Towns Improved the Countryside" date=  2015-09-09 image=  "/covers/wn.jpg" description=  "How the Commerce gave employment for the rural areas" linkb=  "/research/smith/wealth-of-nations/book-3/chapter-3c" linkbtext=  "Chapter 3c" linkf=  "/research/smith/wealth-of-nations/book-3/chapter-4b" linkftext=  "Chapter 4b" icon=  "/icons/smith.png"
+description: "How the Commerce gave employment for the rural areas"
-+++
+author: Adam Smith
+icon: /icons/smith.png
+---

 ## The Benefits of Trade and Manufactures